 In January 2013 pianist and conductor Peter Nero was awarded a Certificate by the President of the Philadelphia City Council honoring his outstanding lifetime musical achievements, and recognizing his innumerable contributions to the arts and culture in Philadelphia as an award-winning pianist and the founding conductor and Artistic Director of the world renowned Peter Nero and the Philly POPS orchestra.

-In October 2009 Grammy Award-winning pianist and conductor Peter Nero was honored with lifetime achievement awards from the American Federation of Musicians (AFM) and the Philadelphia Musicians’ Union Local 77, AFM.
+In October 2009 Peter Nero was also honored with lifetime achievement awards from the American Federation of Musicians (AFM) and the Philadelphia Musicians’ Union Local 77, AFM.
 He also received the Mario Lanza Award, in recognition of outstanding achievement in the field of music, in November 2009.

 “If the perfect pops conductor could be conjured, … he might answer to this description,” wrote Philadelphia Inquirer music critic Peter Dobrin: “Huge talent with polymath abilities and catholic tastes.
 Musician who actually enjoys giving audiences what they want.
 Plays piano like a dream. … [H]e might look something like Peter Nero.”

 “Peter Nero is, of course, known for his piano playing, covering a range from classical concert repertoire to straight-ahead jazz.
 His fingers stretch as far as Art Tatum’s, and he practically knows no limits on the Steinway.
 He is also a fine conductor … Philadelphia is lucky to have him and his, by now, trademark Philly Pops,” said All About Jazz’s Victor L. Schermer on May 8, 2009.